hjdesulme/handelldesulme/content/blog/posts/been-thinking-about-graphs/been-thinking-about-graphs.md

 [Some text]

-### Social Infrastructure Examples

-##### Electric Grid

-##### Water Distribution

-### Diagrammatic Examples

-##### Flow Charts
-##### Architecture Diagrams
-##### Sequence Diagrams (Latencies)

-All latencies can be represented with sequence diagrams.
-And all sequence diagrams can be represented with graphs.
-The edges will just need to be labeled with departure and arrival times.
-Here's an example.

-## Related Writings

-Though excited about the idea, I realized that I most certainly could not have been the first to think about this conjecture.
-Writers have also published pieces discussing or alluding to this idea.
-A few examples are the following:

-## Implications/Applications

-## Wrapping Up

-I would like to clarify that I do not intend to suggest that I believe that every problem should be considered a graph problem.
-It's just that graphs are at a flexible enough data structure to, in theory, model any type of data one is working with.
-They serve as a reliable model to offer a great deal of clarity when trying to quickly reason about the characteristics of any system, whether it be a data structure or social system.
-And if the conjecture is true, then perhaps every algorithm can be considered a graph algorithm.

-## Bonus: Algorithmic Graphs
+## Algorithmic Examples

-Okay, I lied about wrapping up.
-The idea of considering every algorithm to be a graph algorithm is cool and I'd like show how with a few more examples.
+[Okay, I lied about wrapping up.
+The idea of considering every algorithm to be a graph algorithm is cool and I'd like show how with a few more examples.]strikethroug

 ### Cryptographic Algorithms